Rising Tides: Analytic Modeling of Tidal Effects in Binary Neutron Star Mergers: Modeling the BNS Merger

 \subsection{New Fit for the Tidal Amplitude}

 We use a similar procedure to model the analytical amplitude at the merger and start by calculating the numerical tidal amplitude as the ratio between the numerical BNS and BBH amplitudes for the two system considered.
-This is the {\em true} tidal amplitude (not accounting for the numerical error) that we use next to compare with the analytical approximations $A_{T,\mathit{pN}}$ and $A_{T,d}$.
+This is the true tidal amplitude that we use next to compare with the analytical approximations $A_{T,\mathit{pN}}$ and $A_{T,d}$.
 We attempt to improve the amplitude modeling by applying a curve fit for eqs.(\ref{eq:AmpTpNeq}, \ref{eq:AmpTd}) to the true tidal amplitude up to the merger, using as initial guess the coefficients given in \cite{arXiv:1905.06011}.
 Again, we obtain similar sets of new coefficients regardless of the model we start with, but depending on the value of the tidal deformability.
+We apply again the same procedure of calculating and comparing the sum of squared residuals (SSR) and select the optimal fitting parameters for BNS1 amplitude as the new coefficients.

 We give in Table \ref{tab2} the values of the new coefficients resulting from the new tidal amplitude fit, in comparison with the $A_{T,d}$ NRTidal coefficients.

 With these coefficients, we proceed to reconstruct the new analytical amplitude.
 This time we cannot track the amplitude beyond the merger, due to its unphysical steep increase.
 While the model is precise enough to capture the sharp rise in amplitude before the merger, it is too basic to accurately follow its evolution beyond the peak point.
 To complete the waveform beyond the merger, we taper the amplitude at the merger with a Hann window that terminates to zero at the phase cutoff time.